WorldFactory/QQ/doc/scripts.md

 * aliases : [*Optional*] An array of aliases that can be used to call this command, replacing its name.

+* options : [*Optional*] An array of options depending to the runner used for executing the script.
+Runner 'bash' (the default Runner), for example, has a 'workingDir' option to specify the working directory of the script that will be executed.

 ## Multi-line script

 A script can be composed of several lines.